A popular, year-round New York City destination with lush seasonal gardens and a multitude of free activities

 Bryant Park Management Corporation

-L. Robert Lieb and Clyde E. Rankin III
+Tim Callahan, L. Robert Lieb, and Clyde E. Rankin III

 Daniel A. Biederman

-Robert H. Arnow, Laura Belt, Harry Blair, Dennis Brady, Galina Breslav, Eric Burl, Melissa Coley, Eben Dorros, Eli Elefant, Preston Henske, A. Eugene Kohn, Steve Lefkowitz, Robert Morelli, William H. Nickerson, Marc Seeherman, Christopher Shehadeh, Greg Sutherland, Scott Wachenfeld, Iris Weinshall.
+Adam Abramson, Robert H. Arnow, Laura Belt, Harry Blair, Galina Breslav, Eric Burl, Tim Callahan, David Cheikin, Phil Columbo, Frances Delgorio, Eben Dorros, Eli Elefant, Preston Henske, John Herman, A. Eugene Kohn, Steve Lefkowitz, Arthur Levine, Marla Minns, Robert Morelli, William H. Nickerson, Marc Seeherman, Greg Sutherland, Sean Porter, Clyde E. Rankin III, Dena Roady, Scott Wachenfeld, Iris Weinshall.

 Hon.
 Bill de Blasio, Hon.
 Scott Stringer, Hon.
-Melissa Mark-Viverito, Vikki Barbero
+Corey Johnson, Vikki Barbero

 Kati Solomon, Director of Operations